priyankajanssen/priyankajanssen.github.io/index.md

 `2006`
 __Engineering Univeristy of Mumbai Information Technology__

-Bachelor's degree with distinction in engineering from the
+Bachelor's degree with distinction in engineering

 `2003`
 __University of Mumbai__